 Due to the genus' sensitivity to chemicals, Leaf Shine shouldn't be used to improve the appearance of the foliage, and instead should be cleaned using warm soapy water.
 Failure to do so may cause yellowed, mottled spots that cannot be undone.

-A lack of blooms could be due to an array of different issues, including irregular watering habits, too little light and a lack of fertilisation.
-Heliconia will only flower once maturity is achieved, and as it'll take many years for it to reach adulthood, you'll have to wait a while for a development.
+A lack of blooms could be due to an array of different issues, including irregular watering habits, too little light, a lack of fertilisation or a poorly spent dormancy period.
+Heliconia will only flower once a good resting period is achieved, so scroll up to the first paragraph of this 'Common Issues' section'.

 Dust the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.